Ski the Vallée Blanche

 The Aiguille du Midi lift is often overlooked when people talk about the 7 wonders of the world, but if we had it our way, this lift would definitely be on the list.

-Taking you from Chamonix town at just over 1000m, up to 3842m in the high peaks of the Mont Blanc massif, the Midi not surprisingly attracts skiers and tourists from all over the world.
+Taking you from Chamonix town at just over 1000m, up to 3842m in the high peaks of the Mont Blanc massif, the Midi unsurprisingly attracts skiers and tourists from all over the world.

-With no pisted runs and no piste control, this is a completely off-piste area of skiing.
+With no pisted runs and no piste control, this is an off-piste area of skiing.
 Therefore we recommend hiring one of our experienced guides for the day, who will not only be there to safely navigate through crevasses, but will also know the best spots for fresh powder.
-Most of the skiing here is on glaciers so crevasses are a main objective hazard.

 We have a great selection of IFMGA qualified guides.
 They are all english speaking, great fun to hang out with and very skilled at finding the best snow on the Vallee Blanche.

-Our ski guides can take a group of up to 6 clients.
+Our ski guides can take a group of up to 5 skiers or 3 snowboarders.

 The most commonly skied run from the Aiguille du Midi is the Vallee Blanche.
-The classic route can be skied by skiers of an intermediate level, but some off piste experience is handy.
+The classic route can be skied by skiers of an intermediate level, but some previous off-piste experience is necessary.
 The route leads down on to the Glacier du Tacul and then the Mer de Glace, where you finish at the Montenvers train station.
 In good conditions it’s possible to ski all the way down to Chamonix.
-There are various gradients of the Vallee Blanche a guide can take you, for example the Petite or Grand Envers delivers some steeper sections compared to the classic route.
+There are various gradients of the Vallee Blanche a guide can take you, for example the Petite or Grand Envers delivers some steeper sections compared to the classic route for more experienced skiers.

-Perhaps the most unsettling part of skiing the Vallee Blanche is the access via the Arete.
-As soon as you leave the ice cave from the Aiguille du Midi lift station, you’ll find yourself walking down a sharp Arete with 50 degree slopes either side.
-There are ropes on either side of the track that leads down the Arete.
-Our guides will always have you roped safely on this section.
+Perhaps the most unsettling part of skiing the Vallee Blanche is the access via the Arete from the top lift station of Aiguille du Midi.
+As soon as you leave the ice cave, you’ll find yourself walking down a sharp Arete with 50 degree slopes either side.
+There are fixed ropes on either side of the track that leads down the Arete to provide assistance and our guides will always have you roped up safely on this section.

 For those experienced in off-piste skiing and ski-touring, the Aiguille du Midi opens up a world of opportunity.
 From world-famous steep lines to long ski-tours and ski mountaineering, this area has it all.